Topological Entropy for Shifts of Finite Type Over $\mathbb{Z}$ and Trees: Conjugacy Invariant of Topological Entropy of Tree-Shifts

 is the $n$th higher block tree-shift of $\mathcal{T}$.

 A subset $\mathbf{s}=\{s_i\}_{i \in \mathbb{N}} \subset \Sigma^*$ is called a \emph{chain} if $s_1 = \epsilon$ and $s_{i+1} \in s_i \Sigma$ for all $i \geq 1$; in other words, $\mathbf{s}$ is an infinite path initiated at the root.
 Define $\pi_{\mathbf{s}}: \mathcal{A}^{\Sigma^*} \to \mathcal{A}^{\mathbb{N}}$ as $(\pi_{\mathbf{s}} t)_i = t_{s_i}$ for $i \in \mathbb{N}$.
-For each shift space $X \subseteq \mathcal{A}^{\mathbb{N}}$, the corresponding hom tree-shift $\mathcal{T}_X$ is defined as
+For each shift space $X \subseteq \mathcal{A}^{\mathbb{N}}$, the corresponding \emph{hom tree-shift} $\mathcal{T}_X$ is defined as

+In particular, a hom tree-shift is called a \emph{hom tree-shift of finite type} (respectively, \emph{hom Markov tree-shift}) if $X$ is an SFT (respectively, nearest neighbor SFT).
 Although the topological entropy of tree-shifts is not conjugacy invariant in general (see \cite{Bowen-JAMS2010} for instance), Theorem \ref{thm:n_block_entropy_inv} indicates that it is invariant for hom tree higher block shifts.
 Notably, we call $\mathcal{T}_Y$ a \emph{hom tree higher block shift} if $Y = X^{[m]}$ is a higher block shift of some shift space $X$; a hom tree higher block shift may not be a higher block tree-shift generally.

 \begin{theorem} Suppose $X$ is a shift space and $m \in \mathbb{N}$.
 Let $X^{[m]}$ be a higher block shift of $X$.
 Then $h(\mathcal{T}_X) = h(\mathcal{T}_{X^{[m]}})$. \end{theorem} \begin{proof} Define $f: \mathcal{A}^m \to \mathcal{A}$ as $f(a_1, \ldots, a_m) = a_m$.
 Let $f_n: (\mathcal{A}^m)^{\Delta_n} \to \mathcal{A}^{\Delta_n}$ be defined as $(f_n(v))_w = f(v_w)$ for all $w \in \Delta_n$.
-We claim that $f_n(B_n(\mathcal{T}_{X^{[m]}})) \subseteq B_n(\mathcal{T}_X)$, and that $|B_n(\mathcal{T}_{X^{[m]}})| \le (|\mathcal{A}|)^{m-1} |B_n(\mathcal{T}_X)|$.
+We claim that $f_n(B_n(\mathcal{T}_{X^{[m]}})) \subseteq B_n(\mathcal{T}_X)$, and that $|B_n(\mathcal{T}_{X^{[m]}})| \le |\mathcal{A}|^{m-1} |B_n(\mathcal{T}_X)|$.